AI-MED-AGH/handwritten-digits-recognizer/README.md

     ```
 3. Train the model (optional if you want to retrain):
    - Run `Model_training.ipynb` in Jupyter to train and save the model to `trained_models/model.pth`.
+   - OR download model from [huggingface](https://huggingface.co/Artificial-Intelligence-in-Medicine-AGH/handwritten-digits-recognizer/tree/main) to `trained_models` folder
 4. Run the prediction server:
    ```sh
    python predict.py
    ```

 5. Open the Godot project in Godot Engine 4.5 and edit project from `godot_project/` folder.
-   - The UI will interact with `predict.py` via the FIFO pipes for real-time digit recognition.
+   - The UI will interact with `predict.py` via http requests for real-time digit recognition.

 ## Example Digits Recognized